Program Description

 - MDFT Practicum/Internship/MDFT Research/MDFT Independent Study may only be taken by students enrolled in the MDFT Certificate.

 - If you have received graduate training in social work, behavioral science, theology, nursing, medicine, or theology you will need to review your prior classes.
-Depending upon past coursework, additional credits may be needed as program pre-requisites (for instance, in couple therapy or family therapy).
+Depending upon past coursework, additional credits may be needed as program pre-requisites (for instance, in narrative therapy, family systems therapy, couple therapy, or family therapy).

 For most students, the Certificate can be completed over a two-year period.
 For specific admissions information for professional/post-grad students, visit our MDFT website for post-grad admissions.